-Applicants must engage with the local community and local stakeholders from an early stage, and in accordance with best practice, to understand their aspirations for the area and set out how the development proposals have been informed by these aspirations and will provide positive benefits for the local community.
-All ages, ethnicities, genders and abilities should be actively engaged and listened to.
+Applicants must engage with the local community and local stakeholders at an early stage to understand their aspirations for the area and set out how the development proposals have been informed by these aspirations and will provide positive benefits for the local community.
 Community events that are aimed at simply explaining and defending a proposal will not be sufficient.